 Sub-objective #1

-Build, enable, and maintain demand for energy efficient projects, products, and services in all sectors and industries to ensure interest in, knowledge of benefits of, or awareness of how to obtain energy efficiency products and/or services.
+Demand: Build, enable, and maintain demand for energy efficient projects, products, and services in all sectors and industries to ensure interest in, knowledge of benefits of, or awareness of how to obtain energy efficiency products and/or services.
 [Activity e.g., educating customers, building demand]

 Final Note: There were no comments specific to sub-Objective 1, and the WG supported this sub-Objective as edited by consensus.